 The width was alright, though if you are a “wider one”, you and/or the passenger next to you might become a little uncomfortable during the flight.
 But, the legroom was more than enough for me at least (5′ 10″).
 Do take note that there is no individual TV at each seat.

 So how do you entertain yourself on Air Canada Rouge?
 All the entertainment is on the Air Canada app.
 So this is very important.
 Do be sure to download the Air Canada app prior to boarding so you can access the in-flight entertainment.
 However, if you forget, they do have iPads for use during the flight.
-They cost $10 for rouge (Economy) and rouge plus (Economy plus) passengers, and are complimentary for Premium Rouge (Business) passengers.
+They cost $10 for rouge (Economy) and rouge plus (Economy plus) passengers and are complimentary for Premium Rouge (Business) passengers.

 I personally go about all my flights enjoying the views and watching the in-flight tracker, not watching TV shows or movies.
-I feel those are for non-av enthusiasts (if watched in large quantities, of course).

 Eventually, boarding was finished and we were on our way.
 The safety briefing was done manually by the crew.
 Speaking of which, I did note that all the members of the cabin crew were young.
 ALL were young.
 So I guess it seems that the older Air Canada crew are on the mainline while some of the younger ones are here.
 I’m not quite sure how that works out.
 If you are an applicant below a certain age, do you have to work on Rouge?
 Do you get to chose between Rouge and mainline Air Canada?
 I don’t know those details.